OpenEnergyPlatform/academy/docs/courses/07_metadata.md

 ## Introduction: What is Metadata?

-Metadata, in simple terms, refers to data about data.
+Metadata, in simple terms, refer to data about data.
-It provides valuable information about the characteristics, properties, and context of a particular piece of data.
+They provide valuable information regarding the characteristics, properties, and context of a specific data item.
-Think of it as the "who, what, when, where, and how" of data.
+Metadata answer the questions of "who, what, when, where, and how" related to the data.
 Metadata plays a crucial role in organizing, managing, and understanding information.

 ## What is the Open Energy Metadata?